Oyster: Shucking oysters

 Inexperienced shuckers can apply too much force, which can result in injury if the blade slips.
 Heavy gloves, sometimes sold as oyster gloves, are recommended; apart from the knife, the shell itself can be razor-sharp.
 Professional shuckers require fewer than three seconds to open the shell.

-If the oyster has a particularly soft shell, the knife can be inserted instead in the "sidedoor", about halfway along one side where the oyster lips widen with a slight indentation.

 Oyster-shucking has become a competitive sport; competitions are staged around the world.
 The Guinness World Oyster Opening Championship was held annually in September at the Galway International Oyster Festival, in Galway, Ireland until 2010.
-Since 2011, "Guinness" has been dropped from the title.

 Food safety and storage

 Unlike most shellfish, oysters can have a fairly long shelf life of up to four weeks.
 However, their taste becomes less pleasant as they age.
 Fresh oysters must be alive just before consumption or cooking.

 Cooked oysters that do not open are generally assumed to be previously dead and therefore unsafe.
 There is only one criterion: the oyster must be capable of tightly closing its shell.
 Open oysters should be tapped on the shell; a live oyster will close up and is safe to eat.
 Oysters which are open and unresponsive are dead and must be discarded.
 Some dead oysters, or oyster shells which are full of sand, may be closed.
 These make a distinctive noise when tapped, and are known as "clackers".

 Oysters can contain harmful bacteria.
 Oysters are filter feeders, so will naturally concentrate anything present in the surrounding water.
 Oysters from the Gulf Coast of the United States, for example, contain high bacterial loads of human pathogens in the warm months, most notably Vibrio vulnificus and Vibrio parahaemolyticus.
 In these cases, the main danger is for immunocompromised individuals, who are unable to fight off infection and can succumb to sepsis, leading to death.
 Vibrio vulnificus is the most deadly seafood-borne pathogen.